- Offense will Start on the 40-yard line.

 - Player is down when he is touched with one hand below the neck and above the ankle.

-- Each team will have one blitz per game (incl overtime).
-HEAD REFEREE WILL TRACK.
+- Each team will have one blitz per game (including overtime).
+HEAD REFEREE & FIELD GENERAL WILL TRACK.

 - Running by the offense is permitted.